-reverse continue is implemented using two execution passes (Figure 3).
+mented using two execution passes (Figure 3).
 In the first pass, TTVM restores a checkpoint that is earlier in the execution and replays the virtual machine until the current location is reached again.
-During the replay of the first pass, gdb receives control on each trap caused by gdb commands issued by the programmer (e.g., breakpoints, watchpoints, steps). gdb keeps a list of these traps and, when the first pass is over, allows the programmer to choose a trap to
+During the replay of the first pass, gdb receives control on each trap caused by gdb commands issued by the programmer (e.g., breakpoints, watchpoints, steps). gdb keeps a list of these traps and, when the first pass is over, allows the programmer to choose a trap to time travel back to.
+During the second pass, gdb again restores the same checkpoint and replays.
+When the selected trap is encountered during the second pass, gdb returns control to the programmer.